Table of Contents

 - One (1) representative of a community college district.

-- Representation shall rotate alphabetically on an annual basis among those community college districts that are members in good standing.
+- Representation shall rotate alphabetically among those community college districts that are members in good standing.

 - If a community college district becomes eligible to have a representative to the Governing Board after June 1, 2010, it will enter the rotation at the bottom of the list, irrespective of alphabetical order.